-- 1. Calculate the number of reactions you will be performing and break off the number of wells of the 96 well plate corresponding to this number of wells needed to perform the test. - 2.
+- Calculate the number of reactions you will be performing and break off the number of wells of the 96 well plate corresponding to this number of wells needed to perform the test. - 2.
 Remove all the remaining strips not being used from the 96 well plate plastic frame and place them into the foil pouch bag for later use. - 3.
 Add 50ul of RNase Alarm Reaction Buffer into each well. - 4.
-Next add 5ul of Bio-DNA-Dig into each well. - 5.
-Next add 5ul of Bio-RNA-FITC into each well. - 6.
+Next add 5ul of Biotin-DNA-DIG into each well. - 5.
+Next add 5ul of Biotin-RNA-FITC into each well. - 6.
 Next add 5ul of sample, negative control, or positive control into their designated well. - 7.
-Mix each reaction well by pipetting up and down using a new RNase-Free pipette tip for each reaction. - Cover the plate/wells with plastic wrap and incubate for 15 minutes at 37°C. Note: Incubation time can be increased or decreased to achieve the desired level of sensitivity. - 9.
+Mix each reaction well by pipetting up and down using a new RNase-Free pipette tip for each reaction. - 8.
+Cover the plate/wells with plastic wrap and incubate for 15 minutes at 37°C.

+Note: Incubation time can be increased or decreased to achieve the desired level of sensitivity. - 9.
 Following incubation, add 50ul of 2X RNase Alarm Running Buffer and mix well. - 10.
 Add one lateral flow strip into each well. - 11.
 Run each strip for 15 minutes. - 12.
 Review results by taking photos and/or analyzing them in a lateral flow strip reader such as the DETEKT RDS-2500 lateral flow reader.

-The sequence of the RNA Substrate has been carefully optimized to detect several RNases, including RNase A, RNase T1, RNase I, micrococcal nuclease, S1 nuclease, mung bean nuclease, and Benzonase.
+The sequence of the RNA Substrate has been carefully optimized to detect a wide array of RNases, including RNase A, RNase T1, RNase I, Micrococcal nuclease, S1 nuclease, Mung Bean nuclease, Denarase, and Benzonase.

 Precautions: To prevent RNase cross-contamination, use barrier tips and avoid splashing.
 Use RNase Free solutions and reagents if diluting samples.
-Ensure Bio-RNA-FITC is opened in a clean environment and kept away from contaminating ribonucleases.
+Ensure Biotin-RNA-FITC is opened in a clean environment and kept away from contaminating ribonucleases.